Fetching latest release...

 Why does it matter?

-• When a character uses an off-type weapon, it generally uses a faster animation than preferred.
+• When a character uses an off-type weapon, it generally uses a faster animation than with a proficient weapon.

 • Off-type guarantees 1-hit auto attack